slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Uncovering Fear Disguised as Optimism

-“There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
-Either way, nothing happens.” -- Yvon Chouinard, founder of Patagonia
+> *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
+Either way, nothing happens.' -- Yvon Chouinard, founder of Patagonia*

-“Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?” -- Seneca
+> *'Set aside a certain number of days, during which you shall be content with the scantiest and cheapest fare, with course and rough dress, saying to yourself the while: “Is this the condition that I feared?' -- Seneca*

 I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.

-“Named must your fear be before banish it you can.” -- Yoda
+> *'Named must your fear be before banish it you can.' -- Yoda*

-“Action may not always bring happiness, but there is no happiness without action.” -- Benjamin Disraeli, former British Prime Minister
+> *'Action may not always bring happiness, but there is no happiness without action.' -- Benjamin Disraeli, former British Prime Minister*

 Conquering Fear = Defining Fear